-A complex integrating public school headquarters, community meeting space, retail, and transit.
+A community-oriented, mixed-use development integrating public school headquarters, transit, meeting space, and local retail